jfrogren/portfolio-arkivet/static/mdfiles/data-management-sheet-for-study-II.md

 * For INTNR 818 for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1 _Other.
 * For INTNR 851 for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1 _Other.

+##### Svar som klassades som tillhörande redan befintliga kategorier
+* For INTNR 19, I edited Q1._4_recode from '2' to '1' and Q1._6_recode from '1' to '2'.) and deleted the answer in Q1_Other.
+* For INTNR 27, Q1._4_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
+* For INTNR 149, I edited Q1._4_recode from '2' to '1' and Q1._6_recode from '1' to '2' and deleted the answer in Q1_Other.
+* For INTNR 195,  Q1._4_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
+* For INTNR 295 Q1._4_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
+* For INTNR 369, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
+* For INTNR 375, I edited Q1._4_recode from '2' to '1' and Q1._6_recode from '1' to '2' and deleted the answer in Q1_Other.
+* For INTNR 149, Q1._1_recode,  Q1._3_recode & Q1._4_recode were already marked with '1' so no need to edit.
+However, I edited Q1._2_recode  and Q1._5_recode from '2' to '1' and Q1._6_recode from '1' to '2'.

 #### De omkodningar som vi (MK, OJ och jag) kategoriserat lika initialt:

-+ For INTNR 64, Q1.1_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
+##### Not valid answers
-+ For INTNR 66, Q1.6_ recode was already '2' so no need to recode.
++ For INTNR 66, Q1._6_recode was already '2' so no need to recode.
 However, I deleted the answer in Q1_Other.
-+ For INTNR 68, I edited Q1.6_ recode from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 68, I edited Q1._6_ recode from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 131, I edited Q1.6_ recode from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 131, I edited Q1._6_ recode from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 136, Q1.5_ recode was already '1' (so no need to edit), but for Q1.6_ recode I edited from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNr 190, Q1.1_ recode and Q1.3 _ recode was already '1' (so no need to edit), but for Q1.6_ recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 198, for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1 _Other..
-+ For INTNR 220, I edited Q1.2_recode from '2' to '1' and Q1.6_recode from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 239, Q1.5_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 293, for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1 _Other..
-+ For INTNR 349, Q1.2_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 364, I edited Q1.3_recode and Q1.5_recode from '2' to '1' and Q1.6_ recode from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 465, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
 + For INTNR 477, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other..
-+ For INTNR 490, Q1.2_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 512, Q1.6_recode was already'2' so no need to recode.
-However, I deleted the answer in Q1 _Other.
 + For INTNR 545, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
-+ For INTNR 599, Q1.1_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 607, I edited Q1.6_ recode from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 701, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
-+ For INTNR 721, Q1.4_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 729, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
-+ For INTNR 738, Q1.4_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 739, I edited Q1.6_recode from '1' to '2'and deleted the answer in Q1 _Other.
-+ For INTNR 761, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 761, I edited Q1._6_recode from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 777, Q1.1_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
 + For INTNR 808, I edited Q1.6_recode from '1' to '2' and deleted the answer in Q1 _Other.
++ For INTNR 512, Q1.6_recode was already'2' so no need to recode.
+However, I deleted the answer in Q1 _Other.

+##### Svar som klassades som tillhörande redan befintliga kategorier
++ For INTNR 64, Q1._1_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 136, Q1._5_ recode was already '1' (so no need to edit), but for Q1.6_ recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNr 190, Q1.1_ recode and Q1.3 _ recode was already '1' (so no need to edit), but for Q1.6_ recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 220, I edited Q1._2_recode from '2' to '1' and Q1._6_recode from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 239, Q1._5_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 349, Q1._2_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 364, I edited Q1._3_recode and Q1._5_recode from '2' to '1' and Q1.6_ recode from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 490, Q1._2_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 599, Q1._1_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 721, Q1._4_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 738, Q1._4_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 777, Q1._1_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
-+ For INTNR 830, Q1.3_recode was already '1' (so no need to edit), but for Q1.6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.
++ For INTNR 830, Q1._3_recode was already '1' (so no need to edit), but for Q1._6_recode I edited from '1' to '2' and deleted the answer in Q1_Other.

 ### Question 3: Har du som privatperson tidigare medverkat aktivt i själva genomförandet av forskning?

-#### De omkodningar som vi (MK, OJ och jag) efter att ha kategoriserat dem olika initialt kommit överens om överens:
+#### De omkodningar som vi (MK, OJ och jag) efter att ha kategoriserat dem olika initialt kommit överens om:

+##### Not valid answers
 * For INTNR 68, Q3.7_recode I edited from '1' to '2' and deleted the answer in Q3 _Other.
 * INTNR 76, Q3.7_recode I edited from '1' to '2'  and deleted the answer in Q3 _Other.
 * INTNR 239, Q3.7_recode I edited from '1' to '2' and deleted the answer in Q3 _Other.